psrc/2015-12-scripting-workshop/index.md

 5. Keep **"Checkout Windows-style, commit Unix-style line endings"** selected.
 Click "Next".
 6. Select **"Use Windows' default console window"** and click on "Next" and "Finish".

-#### B. ConsoleZ Terminal (Command Line)
+#### 2. ConsoleZ Command Terminal

 ConsoleZ is a much nicer "terminal" program that has a legible font, resizable window, and more.
-You'll use ConsoleZ to launch the Bash terminal window instead of using the "Git Bash" icon.
-Git Bash still works but its window is janky.
+You'll use ConsoleZ to use the Bash program instead of using the "Git Bash" icon.
+Git Bash still works, but its window is janky.

 * Download the [ConsoleZ Installer](/scripting-workshop-2016/setup/ConsoleZ-Installer.exe) and follow the default installer prompts.
 * If Chrome or Firefox warns you that the installer file is untrusted, just go along with it.
 I created the installer here at PSRC and it is safe to install.

-#### C. Text Editor
+#### 3. Text Editor

-When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic indentation and color-coding of key words.
+When you're writing scripts, it's nice to have a text editor that is optimized for code, with features like automatic indentation and color-coding of key words.
 MS Word and WordPad are bad choices because they are not designed for writing code.
 Do not use MS Word or WordPad for this class.

-**nano** is a basic text editor and is the default that instructors use in the workshop.
+**Nano** is a basic text editor and is the default that instructors use in the workshop.
 If you do not already have a text editor that you prefer, use nano.

-* To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it. *This installer requires an active internet connection.*
+* To install nano, download the [Software Carpentry Windows installer](https://github.com/swcarpentry/windows-installer/releases/latest) and double click on the file to run it.

 * **Others editors** that you may want to use are [Notepad++](http://notepad-plus-plus.org) or [Sublime Text](http://www.sublimetext.com).
 Be aware that you must add the editor's installation directory to your system path.
-Please ask your instructor to help you do this.
+Please ask a coworker or your instructor for assistance if you don't know how to edit your system path.

-#### D. Python
+#### 4. Python

-[Python](http://python.org) is a very popular language for scientific computing, and great for general-purpose programming as well.
-Installing all of its scientific packages individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.
+[Python](http://python.org) is one of the most popular programming languages for scientific computing, and great for general-purpose programming as well.
+Python has many optional packages called "libraries" and we use a lot of them at PSRC and in this class.
+Installing all of its scientific libraries individually can be a bit difficult, so we recommend [Anaconda](https://www.continuum.io/anaconda), an all-in-one installer.

 Regardless of how you choose to install it, **please make sure you install Python version 2.7**.
 We are not ready to move to Python 3 just yet.

-We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
-For this to work, you will need an up-to-date browser.
-The current versions of the Chrome, Safari and Firefox browsers are all supported.
-Some older browsers, including Internet Explorer version 9 and below, are not.

 To install Anaconda Python: